travis-ci/docs-travis-ci-com/user/languages/csharp.md

 ### Testing Against Mono and .NET Core

 You can test against both Mono and .NET Core by using `matrix.include`.
-This example tests against both the latest mono and .NET Core
+This example tests against both the latest mono and .NET Core:

 ```yaml
 language: csharp